xen-project/xen/docs/misra/deviations.rst

        See automation/eclair_analysis/deviations.ecl for the full explanation.
      - Tagged as `safe` for ECLAIR.

+   * - R10.1
+     - The macro ISOLATE_LSB encapsulates the well-known pattern (x & -x) applied to unsigned integer values on 2's complement architectures (i.e., all architectures supported by Xen), used to obtain a mask where just the least significant nonzero bit of x is set.
+       If no bits are set, 0 is returned.
+     - Tagged as `safe` for ECLAIR.

    * - R13.5
      - All developers and reviewers can be safely assumed to be well aware of the short-circuit evaluation strategy for logical operators.